idptools/metapredict/docs/usage/using-in-python.rst

 Generating AlphaFold2 Confidence Score Graphs from fasta files
 ----------------------------------------------------------------

-By using the ``graph_confidence_fasta`` function, you can graph predicted AlphaFold2 confidence scores for the amino acid sequences in a .fasta file.
-This works the same as ``graph_disorder_fasta`` but instead returns graphs with just the predicted AlphaFold2 confidence scores.
+By using the ``graph_pLDDT_fasta`` function, you can graph predicted AlphaFold2 pLDDT confidence scores for the amino acid sequences in a .fasta file.
+This works the same as ``graph_disorder_fasta`` but instead returns graphs with just the predicted AlphaFold2 pLDDT scores.

 .. code-block:: python

-    meta.graph_confidence_fasta("/Users/thisUser/Desktop/coolSequences.fasta", output_dir="/Users/thisUser/Desktop/folderForGraphs")
+    meta.graph_pLDDT_fasta("/Users/thisUser/Desktop/coolSequences.fasta", output_dir="/Users/thisUser/Desktop/folderForGraphs")

 Generating Graphs Using Uniprot ID